DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         - it provides flexibility and resiliiency in complex networks Multilayer disadvantages:
         - nothing stops an added layer from being covert
-        - encapsulating can be used to bypass filters
+        - encapsulating can be used to bypass filters: Encapsulation is both a benefit and a potentially harmful implication of multilayer protocols.
+Encapsulation allows for encryption, flexibility, and resiliency, while also enabling covert channels, filter bypass, and overstepping network segmentation boundaries.
         - logical network segments can be traversed

 - 4.1.5 Converged protocols (e.g., Fiber Channel Over Ethernet (FCoE), Internet Small Computer Sysetms Interface (iSCSI), Voice over Internet Protocol (VoIP))